SKPVenkataSDeepthi/Neural-Networks-and-Deep-Learning/Notes/Linear Algebra.md

 ---

-16. Situations for the Pseudoinverse
+16. Situations for the Pseudoinverse:

 The pseudoinverse provides solutions in different scenarios: